Two-year warranty on all products

 Considered by Time, in 2020,

-Criticism of the lobbies from farmers, oil companies, and mining companies, Nemonte and her people managed, in 2019, successfully stop oil drilling in the Ecuadorian Amazon, thus protecting about 500 thousand hectares of forest.
+Criticism of the lobbies of farmers, oil companies, and mining companies, Nemonte and her people managed, in 2019, successfully stop oil drilling in the Ecuadorian Amazon, thus protecting about 500 thousand hectares of forest.

 Xiaoyuan "Charlene" Ren (1994- )